- 1 Short version of how to "create account" (register) and then contribute

 3. Start editing.

-Rules are designed to limit hostility.
+Rules are designed to facilitate productive dialog and limit hostility.
 Talk Tips are suggestions how to make your contributions persuasive.
 The Forum#How to use the software shows a few cool things you can do with a little bit of code.
 Template has words and codes you can copy and paste.
 The Forum#Ways you can contribute shows ways you can contribute: from the simplest - entering a comment on the "discussion" page, to adding corrections, more evidence, argument, etc to main pages, to starting new articles.

 Detailed version of how to register ("create account") and then contribute